 5. Eat ftira at Maxokk Bakery

 Maxokk Bakery is not a restaurant, so there are no tables.
-But what does that do?
-Take your piping hot pizza as take-away and sit down in the sun and enjoy.
-It might sound like a weird pizza, but I promise you it will be incredibly delicious.
+But who cares?
+Grab your piping hot pizza as takeaway and sit somewhere in the sun to enjoy it.
+It may sound like an odd pizza, but I promise you it’s incredibly delicious.
 And very filling.

 6. Admire Ta' Pinu